brycewray/hugo-site/content/contact/index.md

 ---
-layout: contact
 title: "Want to reach me?"
-# description: "Here’s how to get in contact."
+description: "Here’s how to get in contact."
 author: Bryce Wray
 date: 2020-12-30T09:00:00-06:00
 ---